-BE IT FURTHER RESOLVED, that Cook County and Cook County Health through its Department of Behavioral Health and Department of Public Health continue to work with community healthcare providers and mental health and community-based organizations including the Cook County Behavioral Health Consortium to:
+BE IT FURTHER RESOLVED, that Cook County and Cook County Health continue to work In collaboration with their community partners including community healthcare providers and mental health and community-based organizations including the Cook County Behavioral Health Consortium to:

-- 1. assess internal plans, policies and procedures to ensure solutions to address the lack of awareness and the need for increased behavioral health services in Cook County; and - 2. create strategies to increase awareness of behavioral health services; and - 3. increase funding for behavioral health services including mental health and substance use treatment through the Justice Advisory Council; and - 4. increase access to inpatient and outpatient behavioral health services; and - 5. work with marginalized populations to provide education on behavioral health, issues and solutions; and - 6. assess and advocate for relevant policies that improve health in communities of color, and - 7. support local, State, and Federal programs that advance behavioral health initiatives; and
+- assess internal plans, policies and procedures to ensure solutions to address the lack of awareness and the need for increased behavioral health services in Cook County; - 2. create strategies to increase awareness of behavioral health services; - 3. increase funding for behavioral health services including mental health and substance use treatment through the Justice Advisory Council; - 4. increase access to inpatient and outpatient behavioral health services - 5. work with marginalized populations to provide education on behavioral health, issues and solutions - 6. assess and advocate for relevant policies that improve health in communities of color, and - 7. support local, State, and Federal programs that advance behavioral health initiatives; and

-BE IT FURTHER RESOLVED, in collaboration with CCH and their Executive Director of Behavioral Health Services, we dedicate funding to augment existing resources and advocate for additional external funding for educational campaigns to increase public awareness of behavioral health services in an effort to reduce stigma; and
+BE IT FURTHER RESOLVED, in collaboration with the CCH CEO or his designee, we dedicate funding to augment existing resources and advocate for additional external funding for educational campaigns to increase public awareness of behavioral health services in an effort to reduce stigma; and